fudge88/MS2-Movies/README.md

 ## **Testing**

 Jasmine testing was conducted using the red green refactor, this is available for you
 to see [here](../test/test.html), all you do is run the code, to see the results appear.
-Support was required for this aspect of testing as it
+Support was required for this aspect of testing as it was a bit tricky to understand.
+Jasmine passed the tests, but there was an undefined error which was due to test.html not
-was a bit tricky to understand.
-Resouces such as [Tim’s Cheat Sheet](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week5-jasmine/jasmine.md) supported my testing, as its fairly easy to get failing tests to pass, this supported
+having a 'search form'.
+Resouces such as [Tim’s Cheat Sheet](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week5-jasmine/jasmine.md) supported my testing, as its fairly
+easy to get failing tests to pass, this supported
 my understanding and working of Jasmine.

+With other aspects of Movie Muncher, such as the contact form, this required some manual
+testing. i followed the folloing spteps to ensure that it was working with the functions
+i had installed:
+1. go to Contact Us page
+2. attempted to submit and emty form, this confirmed that the fields were empty and the
+form could not be sent
+3. completed all teh fields except one, to recieve a pop up to complete a field
+4. comleted all fields and sent the enquiry to recieve a successful message on a modal.

 #### [HTML Validator](https://validator.w3.org/nu/#textarea) check: complete